[Rev. 6/2/2018 8:56:40 PM--2017]

 (b) The person examined shall promptly pay to the Commissioner the expenses of the examination upon presentation by the Commissioner of a reasonably detailed written statement thereof.

 2. The Commissioner may bill an insurer for the examination of any person referred to in subsection 1 of NRS 679B.240 and shall adopt regulations governing such billings.

-2. Money for travel, per diem, compensation and other necessary and authorized expenses incurred by an examiner or other representative of the Division in the examination of any person required to pay, and making payment of, the expense of examination pursuant to NRS 679B.290 must be paid out of the Insurance Examination Account as other claims against the State are paid.
+2. Money for travel, per diem, compensation and other necessary and authorized expenses incurred by an examiner or other representative of the Division in the examination of any person required to pay, and making payment of, the expense of examination pursuant to NRS 679B.290 must be paid out of the Fund for Insurance Administration and Enforcement as other claims against the State are paid.

 INSURANCE RECOVERY ACCOUNT

 1. There is hereby created the Insurance Recovery Account in the Fund for Insurance Administration and Enforcement created by NRS 680C.100.

 2. A balance of not less than $40,000 must be maintained in the Account to be used for satisfying claims against persons licensed pursuant to chapters 683A, 684A, 685A and 692A of NRS.
 Except as otherwise provided in this subsection, if the balance in the Account is less than $40,000 at the end of a fiscal year, the Commissioner may, during the next fiscal year, assess a fee of not more than $10 on each person licensed pursuant to chapter 683A, 684A, 685A or 692A of NRS.
 The Commissioner shall deposit such fees into the Insurance Recovery Account.
 The Commissioner shall not assess a fee pursuant to this subsection in consecutive fiscal years.